 - most store-bought breads, bagels, wraps, buns and tortillas

 - store-bought baked desserts

-3. High Sugar Fruits: Fruit is filled with nutrition that our bodies need, but many fruits simply contain a lot of sugar.
+Yes, to an extent.
+Fruit is filled with nutrition that our bodies need, but many fruits simply contain a lot of sugar.
 If you’re struggling with belly fat, managing cravings or hunger, try to avoid fruits that are high in sugar.